wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-config.md

                 JSON String
             </td>
             <td>
-                Specifies selection filter using [query operators](https://docs.mongodb.com/manual/reference/operator/).
+                Selection filter using [query operators](https://docs.mongodb.com/manual/reference/operator/).
 To return all documents in a collection, omit this parameter or pass an empty document ({}).
             </td>
             <td>
                 {}